sourcemeta/registry/docs/index.md

     **[LearnJSONSchema.com](https://www.learnjsonschema.com)** (the most
     popular JSON Schema reference documentation site).

-Check out a live public example instance of the Sourcemeta Registry at [schemas.sourcemeta.com](https://schemas.sourcemeta.com).
+Check out a live public example instance of Sourcemeta One at [schemas.sourcemeta.com](https://schemas.sourcemeta.com).

 ## Use Cases

 **Schema Catalog**: Most organisations have JSON Schemas scattered across Git repositories with broken frontends, duct-tape integrations, or no discoverability at all.
-The Sourcemeta Registry sits on top of your existing repositories and transforms them into a unified, searchable catalog where teams can discover, browse, consume, and understand your data contracts.
+Sourcemeta One sits on top of your existing repositories and transforms them into a unified, searchable catalog where teams can discover, browse, consume, and understand your data contracts.